 |

-Young (1992) and Sloane (2014) wrote nice papers on reverse digit multiples, and describes the sets of solutions in terms of graphs.
-Each node of the graph corresponds to a pair of carries, and the digit pairs are shown as transitions from one node to another.
+As suggested by Young (1992) and Sloane (2014), it’s sometimes convenient to depict the possible solutions of reverse digit multiples as graphs, with each node of the graph corresponding to a pair of carries, and with the digit pairs shown as transitions from one node to another.
 To illustrate, the figure below gives a depiction of the case B=11, k=3. |

 |